Last Chance Game Chef

 Suggestions and advice on how to handle reviewing will come in the submission and review threads.

-The games that receive the most nominations will be considered by Dr. Walton and myself in the final round, with my dad commenting on the Shakespearean aspects and me (Jonathan) on the game design aspects.
+The games that receive the most nominations will be reviewed by Mike Holmes and myself in the final round.
 Together, we will name one or two winners for this year’s contest.
-Additional awards will be determined by popular vote from the remaining games and special selection by the shadowy cabal serving as an informal advisory group.
+Additional awards may be awarded by a shadowy cabal of past Game Chef participants and/or Joe Mcdaldno.

 Winning Game Chef is Like Winning the Nobel Prize

 It’s great!
 But many folks who’ve won the Nobel Prize in Literature have books that are out of print.
-Indeed, nearly all past Game Chef-winning games — for one reason or another — have not gone on to fame and fortune, though their designers have done other neat stuff.
+Indeed, nearly all past winning games — for one reason or another — have not gone on to fame and fortune, though their designers have done other neat stuff.
 Ultimately, whatever you do with your game after Game Chef is up to you.
-But winning is a strong sign that folks in the community enjoy your work and are ready to support you.
+Winning is mostly a strong sign that folks in the community enjoy your work and are ready to support you.

 A Few Final Thoughts